Kotlin/kotlin-spec/docs/src/md/kotlin.core/scoping.md

 - TODO(rewrite expressions and statements as references to this part)
 - TODO(identifier lifetime & such)

+### Linked scopes

+Scopes `A` and `B` in a Kotlin program may be *downwards-linked* (`A ~> B`), meaning identifiers from `A` can be used in `B` without the need for additional qualification.
+If scopes `A` and `B` are downwards-linked, scopes `B` and `A` are considered *upwards-linked* (`B <~ A`).

+> Note: link relation is transitive, unless specified otherwise.

+Scopes are downwards-linked (DLD) or upwards-linked (ULD) as follows:

+- A statement scope is DLD to any directly nested scope;
+- An [object declaration][Classifier declaration] scope is DLD to any nested scopes;
+- An [object declaration][Classifier declaration] scope is non-transitively ULD to the companion object scopes of its superclasses;
+- An [object declaration][Classifier declaration] scope is non-transitively ULD to the companion object scopes of its parent classifier superclasses;
+- An [object declaration][Classifier declaration] scope is ULD to the companion object declaration scope of its parent classifier;
+- A [companion object declaration][Classifier declaration] scope is DLD to any nested scopes;
+- A [companion object declaration][Classifier declaration] scope is non-transitively ULD to the companion object scopes of its superclasses;
+- A [companion object declaration][Classifier declaration] scope is non-transitively ULD to the companion object scopes of its parent classifier superclasses;
+- A [companion object declaration][Classifier declaration] scope is ULD to the companion object declaration scope of the *parent* of its parent classifier;
+- A [classifier or nested class declaration][Classifier declaration] scope is DLD to any nested statement scopes;
+- A [classifier or nested class declaration][Classifier declaration] scope is ULD to its companion object declaration scope;
+- An [inner class declaration][Nested and inner classifiers] scope is DLD to any nested statement scopes;
+- An [inner class declaration][Nested and inner classifiers] scope is ULD to the classifier declaration scope of its parent classifier.

+> Important: linked scopes **do not** cover cases when identifiers from supertypes are used in subtypes, as this is covered by the [inheritance][Inheritance] rules.

 ### Identifiers and paths

 Kotlin program operates with different *entities*, such as classes, interfaces, values, etc.